Learning Data-adaptive Nonparametric Kernels: Experimental Results

-In large datasets, we do not consider the low rank regularizer on $\bm F$ due to its inseparable property for efficient optimization.
-Here we experimentally specialize in the influence of $\| \bm F \|_*$ on the test classification accuracy in both small and large datasets.
+Due to the inseparable property of the low-rank constraint, we omit the low-rank regularizer on $\bm F$ for efficient optimization in the large sample case.
+Here we experimentally specialize in the influence of $\| \bm F \|_*$ on the test classification accuracy in both small and large data sets.

-In terms of small sample case, we choose ten datasets from the UCI database appeared in Section \ref{sec:classUCI} to verify the effectiveness of $\| \bm F \|_*$.
-Figure~\ref{figrank} shows that, in terms of the test accuracy, apart from \emph{monks1}, \emph{monks2} and \emph{wine} datasets, our method without the low rank regularizer loses about 1\%$\sim$2\% accuracy on the remaining datasets.
-It indicates that the low rank constraint is important in small-sample datasets and here we attempt to explain this issue.
-Without the low rank constraint, each entry in the learned adaptive matrix $\bm F$ can arbitrarily vary in the solution space $\mathcal{F}$.
-As a result, our model has the $\mathcal{O}(n^2)$ capability of ``scattering" $n$ training data, which would lead to over-fitting.
-Besides, the learned $\bm F$ might be sophisticated, therefore, it is not easily extended to $\bm F'$ for test data by the simple nearest neighbor scheme.